instanetk/fCCprojects/README.md

 # Quote Generator

-Selects a random quote from an array.
+Selects a random literary quote from an array.

 # Markdown Editor